damianhakert/damianhakert.github.io/source/_posts/2016-04-06-gitlab-pages-setup.markdown

 We're looking forward to seeing your sites!

-# About guest author Marcia Ramos
+## About guest author Marcia Ramos

 [Marcia] is a back-end developer specialized in WordPress and Jekyll sites at [Virtua Creative], though she does some front-end too.
 Her daily work is based on version-controlled systems for almost 15 years.
-She is driven by her thirst for knowledge and her eager to continuously expand her horizons.
+She is driven by her thirst for knowledge and her eagerness to continuously expand her horizons.
 When she is not coding, she is writing articles, studying, teaching or contributing to open source projects here and there.

 [doc-artifacts]: http://doc.gitlab.com/ee/ci/yaml/README.html#artifacts